by the BBC and the media of the attacks on Jeremy Corbyn have been

 told me in perfect English that he doesn’t understand English and I have to

-speak in Arabic
+speak in Arabic,” she said.

 phones, money and credit cards; “most of our luggage is gone.
 I came home with